 I got the opportunity to present this to the client as a potential UI option utilizing their brand guidelines.
 I mainly incorporated graphs and charts to visually represent what the company does, which is gathering data and statistics in their MFour SaaS platform of consumer shoppers.

-RAMS is constantly evolving and services and features are being added often to improve the website.
-My role is working with other designers and the Product Owner in a 2-week sprint cycle to design the new services and features for the developers.
+As RAMS continues to evolve, new features and services are regularly introduced to enhance its functionality.
+My role involves collaborating with other designers and the Product Owner in a two-week sprint cycle to design and refine these new features for development based on a user story and the design system.

 Project Overview:

-Tasked with developing a Remote Control App for an Insulin Pump, tailored specifically for patients with Parkinson’s Disease, this consultant project was driven by the imperative to create a user-friendly interface for individuals facing motor and cognitive challenges.
+Tasked with developing a Remote Control App for an Insulin Pump, tailored specifically for patients with Parkinson’s Disease, this consultant project was driven to create a user-friendly interface for individuals facing motor and cognitive challenges.

 Design Process: